 How can we adapt development strategy and financing to the reality of forced displacement?

-This workstream focuses on assessing current development practices in forced displacement contexts, and on defining how development finance can best be used to support forcibly displaced people around the world.
+OECD work focuses on assessing current development practices in forced displacement contexts, and on defining how development finance can best be used to support forcibly displaced people around the world.
 This includes the application of the Humanitarian-Development-Peace (HDP) Nexus in refugee situations and providing related policy guidance.